Software vs Hardware

 Controller Software that Outperforms Hardware

-Soft motion control and machine vision does everything that traditional hardware solutions do, more efficiently and at lower cost.
+Software motion control and machine vision does everything that traditional hardware solutions do, more efficiently and at a lower cost.
 See why software-based motion control and machine vision make sense for your organization.

 Why is Software-Based Machine Control Better than Hardware?

-With the combination of faster PCs and real-time extensions, soft motion control and machine vision:
+With the combination of faster PCs and real-time extensions, software motion control and machine vision:

 - Reduces costs